frejapt/Fake-News-Group-11/README.md

 ### Installing

-* Create a python environment
+* Create a python environment with the required dependencies
 * Create a folder and download to this folder the following:
   * fake_news_proj.ipynb
   * 995,000_rows.csv